 If you are looking to continue your coverage after your factory Jeep warranty expires, consider a Jeep extended warranty to protect your car, or even a third-party vehicle service contract, which may be able to provide better coverage at a more affordable price.
 We’ll explain both options below.

 Third-party vehicle service contracts offer similar extended warranty coverage for Jeep vehicles but come with more freedom as well.
 These extended car warranties can be added on at any point, and they can provide more comprehensive coverage than factory options.
-In our research of the best car warranty providers, we recommend getting quotes from the following providers for your Jeep:
+In our research of the best car warranty providers, we found some reputable coverage providers that are worth considering to protect your Jeep.

 Jeep offers two extended warranty plans: the Maximum Care Plan, which covers over 5,000 components and extends up to 8 years/125,000 miles, and the Added Care Plus Plan, which covers over 800 components and is available for up to 8 years/150,000 miles.